wooksjs/wooksjs/docs/wooks/advanced/context.md

 # Event Context

 ::: info
-This is an Advanced Guide for Library Maintainers and or curious :smile: developers
+This is an Advanced Guide for Library Maintainers or curious developers
 :::

 ## Introduction